babafemio/babafemio.github.io/_posts/2024-03-04-build-experience-product-team.md

 title: Build experience in a product team
 tags: talent engineering technology
 image: /public/images/paris-eiffel-tower-nov-2022.png
+description: Unlock the potential of structured work environments in fostering engineering talent and collaborative growth.
+Explore the transformative impact of structured experiences on skill development and professional advancement in engineering roles
 image-caption: Eiffel Tower, November 2022. @babafemio
 ---